level420/tail.writer/README.md

 ### Files
 The **tail.writer** package contains many files and directories, which may confuse.
 The `less` folder can be ignored, unless you want to write a completely own design using the icon set or one of our designs as basic template.
 Basically the `css` and `js` folders (and the `markups` / `langs` directories maybe too) contains the main files, which you need to embed on your website.
-The content within the `css` folder should be self explanatory, the other the other folders contain these files:
+The content within the `css` folder should be self explanatory, the other ones contains these files:

 -   `js/tail.writer(.min).js` - Contains the main script, WITHOUT any markup language.
 -   `js/tail.writer-<markup>(.min).js` - Contains the main script, INCLUDING the named markup language.